Rockall Basin: Economic geology

-To date, there has been comparatively little drilling to explore for oil and gas within the Rockall Basin and only two discoveries have been made, Benbecula in the northern UK Rockall (Shell originally Enterprise Oil) and Dooish in the northern Irish Rockall (Shell originally Enterprise Energy Ireland).
+To date, there has been comparatively little drilling to explore for oil and gas within the Rockall Basin and only two discoveries have been made: Benbecula in the northern UK Rockall (Shell originally Enterprise Oil) and Dooish in the northern Irish Rockall (Shell originally Enterprise Energy Ireland).
 The discoveries show that, at least locally, there is a working petroleum system.
 Rights to exploit these resources are disputed between the United Kingdom, the Republic of Ireland, Iceland and the Faroe Islands (a possession of Denmark).
 This topic is addressed in Rockall Bank dispute.

 Ecology

-The area supports cold water coral colonies and carbonate mound fields such as the Logachev Mounds; the trough supports a rich deep sea fish population.
+The area supports cold-water coral colonies and carbonate mound fields such as the Logachev Mounds; the trough supports a rich deep sea fish population.
 There are also unusual aggregations of deep-sea sponges, in particular the encrusting sponge and bird's nest sponge.
-A range of other species are found amongst the sponges beds, which are considered biodiversity hotspots.
+A range of other species are found amongst the sponge beds, which are considered biodiversity hotspots.
 For the bird's nest sponge associated species include ascidians, Foraminifera, polychaetes and burrowing anemones, whilst for the encrusting sponge beds species such as anemones, ascidians, crinoids and ophiuroids are found.
 The area is also home to brittlestars: filter feeders which live on the seabed.

 In 2014 an area of 1256 km2 of the Hatton-Rockall Basin was declared a Nature Conservation Marine Protected Area.
 The MPA is designated a Category IV protected area by the International Union for Conservation of Nature.